 In a video call

 : Messages sent during video calls travel peer-to-peer over a webRTC data channel, which means they are encrypted under the TLS protocol (https://), they do not go via the webserver and cannot be intercepted.
-They are encrypted again and stored in the browser.
+They are encrypted again and stored in the browser's memory-cache.

 Not in a video call

-: When a message is posted, it is encrypted and stored in the poster's browser and sent over https to the webserver encrypted under the TLS protocol (https://).
-It is then encrypted again and stored on the server, waiting for the recipient to collect it.
+: When a message is posted, it is encrypted and stored in the poster's browser and sent to the webserver where it is encrypted again and stored, waiting for the recipient to collect it.
 In an ongoing chat session, this is never more than a couple of seconds.

-When the recipent collects the message, it is deleted from the server and displayed in the HeadsUp.social
+Messages are deleted from the server when they are collected and displayed in the HeadsUp.social

-The final responsibility for the privacy of your messages, then, lies with you, since your messages are on your device, not the HeadsUp.social
+The final responsibility for the privacy of your messages lies with you

 webserver.
-You should therefore protect both your device and your HeadsUp.social
+You should therefore protect both your device and your HeadsUp

 login with strong passwords.